tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 #### **Claim 46:** Relationships define the function and purpose of any instance

 Now that we have mapped the three properties of N, C, and D onto a trigram we can see and label a new class of attributes that are the result of these properties interacting with each other.
 For example, what would we expect to see across a spectrum that is defined at one end as Negotiation, and at the opposite end, Definition (the line from N to D )?
 In the context of human interactions (just to keep it simple and clear), this pretty much describes how we agree on laws, rules, and limits.
 Across the spectrum of Definition and Contributions (D-C line), we would see how existing systems and new systems get along with each other, which would be some form of cooperation or conflict.
-On the spectrum of Contribution and Negotiation (C-D line), we would see some sort of value returned to the society or culture, perhaps in the forms of fealty, dedication, or service (*Fig. t3*).
+On the spectrum of Contribution and Negotiation (C-D line), we would see some sort of value returned to the society or culture, perhaps in the forms of work, dedication, or service (*Fig. t3*).

 <center><img src="../Images/058-interrules.png" style="width:40%" /></center>
 For the purposes of demonstration, we'll use more human context ideas going forward, but keep in mind these are just a few archetypal examples out of many, and only limited to one context.